-Host agencies provide meaning, fertile training ground for participants who don't wish to make a career change but refresh their skills to build on previous work experience.
-The most common occupations where host agencies help develop participant skills are administrative services, healthcare, retail and food service.
+Host agencies provide meaningful training for participants looking to refresh their skills to build on previous work experience.
+The most common occupations where host agencies help develop participant skills are administrative services, healthcare, retail, and food service.
 Several host agencies in Nebraska end up hiring the participant which makes the match between the participant and the host agency important in facilitating permanent employment.
 The SCSEP will utilize new avenues of reaching employers for job development and provide participants new tools to find employment.
 Collaborating with the Work Opportunity Tax Credit (WOTC) Program and the Federal Bonding Program going forward will be especially useful in helping participants who have a record of a felony prior to enrolling in SCSEP.
 The SCSEP will look into "pre-certifying" participants for WOTC in an effort to make them marketable to employers.
 The SCSEP will participate in virtual and in-person career fairs at the American Job Centers.
-In PY 2018 Nebraska missed the Common Measures Employment Rate for 2nd quarter after exit but exceeded the Employment Rate for 4th quarter after exit.
-However, at the end of PY 2019 3rd quarter Nebraska has exceeded the Employment Rate for 2nd quarter after exit (YTD 55.6 with Goal being 30.5).
+In PY 2020 Nebraska missed the Common Measures Employment Rate for 4th quarter after exit but exceeded the Employment Rate for 2nd quarter after exit.
+However, at the end of PY 2020 1st quarter Nebraska has exceeded the Employment Rate for 4th quarter after exit (YTD 33.3 with Goal being 26.2).